 A top view of two sweet potatoes, a bowl of Brussels sprouts, a small bowl of olive oil, and a dish with spices labeled as salt, cayenne pepper, paprika, onion powder, garlic powder, and black pepper, arranged on a white surface.

-How To Make Roasted Brussels Sprouts With Sweet Potatoes
+How To Make Roasted Brussel Sprouts With Sweet Potatoes

 Chopped sweet potatoes and whole Brussels sprouts arranged side by side on a wooden cutting board.